 Small businesses believe that social media is the best digital marketing channel for meeting their targeted objectives.

 Social media facilitates connections globally, allowing small businesses to appeal to a target market.
+With the help of an advertising agency, small businesses can get social media posts in front of the right audiences in a targeted manner.
 Some companies can even go viral on social platforms with unique, compelling content.

 These possibilities level the playing field for small businesses hoping to compete against larger, more established brands.